Ron Martinsen’s May 2015 Best of the Best Ranking of the top Photography Plug-ins

 One thing that is very clear is if you think you’ll ever want to own more than 2 or 3 products from a given company then you should just bit the bullet and get their largest bundled version.
 While it might be painful in the short-term buying such an expensive product, you’ll spend exponentially more if you find yourself buying all the products over time.
 The bundles are a great deal and the only way to go if you can make that happen.
 With that said, I do a quick run down of my favorite bundles here in priority stack ranked order:

 - Imagenomic Pro Plug-in Suite – Noiseware is the winner of my noise reduction series and as of now, nothing has changed that.
-I also have become obsessed with Portraiture as my preferred skin softening product, so you may as well get the bundle if you want the best.
-You’ll effectively get Noiseware and Real Grain for free it’s really a great value.
+I also have become obsessed with Portraiture as my preferred skin softening product for both photos and videos, so you may as well get the bundle.
+You’ll effectively get Real Grain for free, so it’s worth getting the bundle.

 - onOne Software’s Perfect Photo Suite – As great as the Nik suite is, there’s simply a lot of things that they just don’t do – and that’s a good thing. onOne Software does a great job of filling in for the things that Nik and Adobe don’t do so that you can spend less time editing photos and get back to shooting.
-The latest release features the ability to run stand alone (no Photoshop required), has layers support, and even Perfect Portrait (which blows away Portrait Professional), runs in 64-bit bit, and is the most reliable version I’ve seen from onOne – ever.
-This is good stuff, so even if it failed to impress in the past you should give it another look!
+Now that the current version offers faster than Lightroom 6 performance with lots of great enhancements for a dirt cheap price, it’s a great value worth considering.
+It’s at the bottom of my list because there’s just so much tough competition, but really all of these bundles are great and for the most point complement each other.
+Really Black & White is the only major area that they all overlap, but otherwise there’s plenty of individual goodness of each product.

 You really can save a bundle by getting bundles, so before you make that stand alone purchase ask yourself – will I want to buy any of these other products in the future?
 If you say yes to at least 3 products offered in the bundle then pony up now to save big later – get the bundle!